 \section{Results}

-Cosmological constraints from fitting the perturbative IDL data (RSD 2018/2021+CC+BAO+SNe) to the $\Lambda$CDM, PAge, and MAPAge models, respectively, are summarized in Tab.~\ref{tab:S8} (including $S_8$ constraint) and Tab.~\ref{tab:S12} (with reducing constraint on $S_{12}$).
-For comparison, we also summarize the background cosmological constraints from fitting the background IDL data (CC+BAO+SNe) to the $\Lambda$CDM, PAge, and MAPAge models, respectively, in Tab.~\ref{tab:background}, where the constraints with fixed $h=0.67$ will be used for comparison to the constraints in Tab.~\ref{tab:S12} with RSD data and reduced $S_{12}$ parameter.
+Cosmological constraints from fitting the perturbative IDL data (RSD 2018/2021+CC+BAO+SNe) to the $\Lambda$CDM, PAge, and MAPAge models, respectively, are summarized in Table~\ref{tab:S8} (including $S_8$ constraint) and Table~\ref{tab:S12} (with reducing constraint on $S_{12}$).
+For comparison, we also summarize the background cosmological constraints from fitting the background IDL data (CC+BAO+SNe) to the $\Lambda$CDM, PAge, and MAPAge models, respectively, in Table~\ref{tab:background}, where the constraints with fixed $h=0.67$ will be used for comparison to the constraints in Table~\ref{tab:S12} with RSD data and reduced $S_{12}$ parameter.
+The RSD datasets and the best fits of individual models are depicted in Fig.~\ref{fig:RSDDataset}.
 All the AIC/BIC values are estimated with respect to the $\Lambda$CDM model in the corresponding data fitting combinations.

 It is easy to see that, with background IDL data, there is a positive evidence ($\Delta\mathrm{BIC}\simeq5$) against the late-time new physics parametrized by PAge model over the $\Lambda$CDM model, which is further strengthened when fitting to the perturbative IDL data involving with $S_8$ parameter that admits strong evidence ($\Delta\mathrm{BIC}>10$ for RSD 2018 and $\Delta\mathrm{BIC}>8$ for RSD 2021) against the PAge model over the $\Lambda$CDM model.
 Similar but slightly weaker conclusion could also be achieved for fitting the same model to the perturbative IDL data involving with $S_{12}$ parameter.
 In all cases, the MAPAge model is even more disfavored compared to the PAge model with $\Delta\mathrm{BIC}\simeq6$.
-Therefore, the final conclusion draw from the Tabs.~\ref{tab:background},~\ref{tab:S8}, and~\ref{tab:S12} is that, not only there is no need to complexify the late-time new-physics parametrization from PAge to MAPAge models, but also these late-time new physics parametrized by either PAge or MAPAge models are strongly disfavored compared to the $\Lambda$CDM model.
+Therefore, the final conclusion draw from the Tables~\ref{tab:background},~\ref{tab:S8}, and~\ref{tab:S12} is that, not only there is no need to complexify the late-time new-physics parametrization from PAge to MAPAge models, but also these late-time new physics parametrized by either PAge or MAPAge models are strongly disfavored compared to the $\Lambda$CDM model.